 Ballam Park Homestead

-Ballam Park Homestead is a two-storey sandstone brick house situated approximately five kilometers from the centre of Frankston City.
+Ballam Park Homestead is a two-storey sandstone brick house situated approximately five kilometres from the centre of Frankston City.

 280R Cranbourne Road